jimshowalter/architecture-enforcer/README.md

 This tool can of course be improved.
 Below are listed some things we know would make it better, plus some things that might or might not be good ideas.
 We welcome contributions of these and other improvements.

 ### TODOs We Like ###

+* Jacoco excludes in the pom aren't working for the pf-CDA classes, possibly due to the shaded jar.
+Because excludes aren't working, we can't enable the check for 100% statement and branch coverage.

+* Some of the tests use mock classes instead of simply using Mockito.
+They should be updated to use Mockito.

+* There is repetitive code in the architecture-enforcer-sample project that probably could be simplified via aspects.

 * Instead of creating the entire graph with pf-CDA (which can be gigantic for large codebases) and then ignoring a bunch of classes, see if there's a way to pass in a filter when initializing the pf-CDA workspace.